frwati/Weather-forecast-in-Australia/README.md

 ### 7. Model Evaluation (src/models/evaluate.py)
 After the model is trained, this script evaluates its performance on the test data, using metrics such as accuracy, precision, recall, or mean squared error.
+Also, rename current.csv file to reference.csv file for future update in dataset.
 ### Example usage:
 ```
 python src/models/evaluate.py